virtualsach/virtualsach.github.io/src/content/blog/defining-network-ansible-nsxt.md

 tags: ["nsx-t", "ansible", "automation", "iac", "devops", "ntt-data"]
 ---

+> "Manual configuration is 'Snowflake' infrastructure—unique, fragile, and unrepeatable.
+Code is 'Phoenix' infrastructure—burn it down, and it rises again exactly the same."

 It was July 2020.
-I was at NTT Data, building a private cloud for a healthcare giant.
+I was at **NTT Data**, building a private cloud for a healthcare giant.

-The requirement: Create 100 Logical Segments (VLAN-backed overlay) for a new multi-tenant environment.
+The requirement was simple: Create **100 Logical Segments** (VLAN-backed overlay) for a new multi-tenant environment.

+**The Manual Way:**
-The Manual Way: Click "Add Segment", type Name, type Gateway, type VLAN ID, Select Transport Zone.
+Click "Add Segment", type Name, type VLAN ID.
 Repeat 100 times.

-Estimated time: 3 days (plus human error).
+* **Estimated time:** 3 days.

+---

-## The Solution: Ansible
+# The Solution: Ansible

 I decided to treat the network as code.
-I used the `vmware.ansible_nsxt` collection.
+I utilized the `vmware.ansible_nsxt` collection.

-First, I defined the "State" of the network in a simple YAML file:
+First, I defined the "State" of the network in a simple **YAML** file.

 ```yaml
 # tenants.yml